 Furthermore, our key issues paper contains a series of policy framework conditions that we believe are crucial to ensuring the protection of biodiversity.
 As with “net zero”, the right prerequisites are vital in order for “nature positive” to succeed; this is where politics comes in.
 And it should ensure that the regulation is directly targeted at the polluter (“polluter pays principle”).
 Only direct regulatory measures can ensure that the causes of the problem are effectively addressed.

-Our key issues paper is available here.
+Our key issues paper is available here (in german language only).